 You didn’t literally write it at the top of your Christmas wish list, even though you wanted it the very most.
-You didn’t tell your parents, your aunts and uncles, your grandparents, or your siblings what you truly wanted when they asked, although you didn’t care about getting anything else.
+You didn’t tell your parents, aunts and uncles, grandparents, or siblings what you truly wanted when they asked, although you honestly didn’t care about getting anything else.
 You didn’t want anyone to know what your secret wish was, so you didn’t tell them that what you actually wanted for Christmas was a boyfriend.

 The Only Christmas Wish